acuarica/gtm-web/README.md

 - Filter by date and git message contents
 - Visualize your time data per project or all together
 - Integrated timeline on what projects you spend most of your time
+- Report time spent in each commit
+- Report time spent in each file

 ## Demo

+gtm Dashboard works offline.
+Once installed, it reads your time data generated from gtm.
-You can see gtm Dashboard in action:
+However, since it is made using web technologies, you can see gtm Dashboard in action:

 [https://acuarica.github.io/gtm-web/](https://acuarica.github.io/gtm-web/)